pszemraj/ai-msgbot/README.md

 -   > examine if any basic ML approaches can model the harmonic mean with [Pycaret](http://www.pycaret.org/tutorials/html/REG102.html)

 3.  investigate whatsapp bot potential and utility
-4.  evaluate if pretrained on the _Daily Dialogues_ data set and then training for other purposes helps with the "transfer learning" of teaching the GPT model that it is now a chatbot vs. just directly training the "standard" checkpoint
+4.  ~~evaluate if pretrained on the _Daily Dialogues_ data set and then training for other purposes helps with the "transfer learning" of teaching the GPT model that it is now a chatbot vs. just directly training the "standard" checkpoint~~

--   > in short, `355M checkpoint -> daily dialogues -> message data` vs. `355M checkpoint -> message data`
+-   > ~~in short, `355M checkpoint -> daily dialogues -> message data` vs. `355M checkpoint -> message data`~~
+-   _yes, it does improve things a lot_ TODO: writeup theory

-5.  evaluate whether pretraining on other datasets, such as [CoQA (Conversational Question Answering Challenge)](https://paperswithcode.com/dataset/coqa) or [TriviaQA](https://paperswithcode.com/dataset/triviaqa) improves transfer learning to being a chatbot
+5.  ~~evaluate whether pretraining on other datasets, such as [CoQA (Conversational Question Answering Challenge)](https://paperswithcode.com/dataset/coqa) or [TriviaQA](https://paperswithcode.com/dataset/triviaqa) improves transfer learning to being a chatbot~~

-    -   > this applies for a text message chat bot _and_ also the "resources for learning english in a safer environment" bot
+    -   > ~~this applies for a text message chat bot _and_ also the "resources for learning english in a safer environment" bot~~
+    -   _using Trivia/CoCaQA did help model responses_

-6.  try gradio deployment
+6.  ~~try gradio deployment~~
+    -   _implemented_
-7.  try huggingface spaces deployment
+8.  try huggingface spaces deployment
-8. Auto_ML based approach to see if multi dimensional hyperparameter
+9. Auto_ML based approach to see if multi dimensional hyperparameter

 * * *